-I wrote a dissertation on Nietzsche’s conception of friendship, and my continued interest in his work has led to an interest in the traditions and figures in the history of philosophy to which Nietzsche responds, especially Kant and Schopenhauer, and in philosophers for whom Nietzsche was an important influence, particularly Foucault.
-These days, I am thinking and writing about Nietzsche on compassion, virtue, the self, and the values that motivate his moral philosophy most generally.
+I wrote a dissertation on Nietzsche’s conception of friendship, and my continued interest in his work has led to an interest in the traditions and figures in the history of philosophy to which Nietzsche responds, especially Kant and Schopenhauer.
+These days, I am thinking and writing about Nietzsche on truth, compassion, culture, the self, and the values that motivate his moral philosophy most generally.

 2019 “Nietzsche on the Soul as a Political Structure,” Symposium: Canadian Journal of Continental Philosophy 23(1): 260-280